Khazrak/JDocker/README.md

 Ping the docker server
 Create a new image from a container’s changes
 Monitor Docker’s events
-Get a tarball containing all images in a repository Get a tarball containing all images
+Get a tarball containing all imageInfos in a repository Get a tarball containing all imageInfos
-Load a tarball with a set of images and tags into docker Image tarball format
+Load a tarball with a set of imageInfos and tags into docker Image tarball format
 Exec Create
 Exec Start